-- 4.1 Develop a solar farm, microgrid and community energy program for Natimuk. - 4.2 Install electric vehicle charge stations.
+- 4.1 Identify governance, commercial and legal solutions for the provision of sustainable energy to Natimuk. - 4.2 Leveraging off the work of Natimuk Community Energy, develop a solar farm and community energy program for Natimuk. - 4.3 Install electric vehicle charge stations.